 What is a day in the life of a trauma nurse practitioner?

 Our typical day starts with morning rounds with the pediatric surgery fellows.
 We then manage our trauma patients throughout the hospital, as well as respond to trauma codes in the emergency center when they come in.
 We have trauma clinic twice a month and attend weekly trauma committee meetings, child abuse team meetings and participate in monthly meetings.
 I love working with patients directly and being an advocate for their health.

-Kelly Ratcliff, PNP-AC
+Kelly Ratcliff, PNP-AC (Trauma Services)

 Why is it important for nurse practitioners to be involved with professional organizations?

 Professional organizations give you an opportunity to grow your knowledge and skills by attending seminars, conferences and networking to stay up-to-date on the newest ideas and evidence-based practice in your profession.
 NP organizations keep you current on the legislative issues and help you support your profession at that level.